TomWallaceJr/pitchperfectpoker/README.md

 Uses older NextJs routing system (Not using APP ROUTER)

-Right now it is a boilerplate but I will use as my personal blog and website "Pitch Perfect Poker" eventually.
+Right now it is a boilerplate but I will use as my personal blog and website "Pitch Perfect Poker" eventually

 ## Getting Started